 Video Games – A Very Brief History

-Gaming has been around since the 1970’s, Atari first introduced Pong in to commercial arcades back in 1972, but it was 1975 when they developed the first arcade game to be played at home, and by 1977, the first Atari consoles were on children’s birthday and Christmas lists, sparking excitement everywhere!
+Video games have been around since the 1970’s, Atari first introduced Pong in to commercial arcades back in 1972, but it was 1975 when they developed the first arcade game to be played at home, and by 1977, the first Atari consoles were on children’s birthday and Christmas lists, sparking excitement everywhere!

 These consoles were a revolution back in the day, and it was full on eager anticipation when you got a new game cartridge, inserted it in to the console and you had Space Invaders, or Pac-Man staring back at you, inviting you in to this new world, challenging your dexterity and hand to eye co-ordination in your own front room.

 Fast forward to 2018 and Video Games have come a very long way since the 70’s.
 With the animation becoming more and more lifelike and AI leading to more personalised play for gamers everywhere.